Investor Day 2024

 Investor Day 2024 summary

-• North American natural gas demand is forecasted to rise by nearly 40 Bcf/d by 2035, with LNG, electrification, and data centers as key growth drivers.
+• North American natural gas demand expected to grow by nearly 40 Bcf/d by 2035, driven by LNG exports, power generation, data centers, and coal-to-gas conversions.

 Partial view of Summaries dataset, powered by Quartr API